clueboard/milc/README.md

 # Why MILC?

-Because life is too short to integrate this stuff yourself, and writing good CLI's with comprehensive functionality is harder than it needs to be.
+Because life is too short to integrate this stuff yourself, and writing good CLIs with comprehensive functionality is harder than it needs to be.

 Most of the other CLI frameworks are missing a piece of the puzzle.
 Maybe they have argument parsing but no config file story.
 Maybe they have a